 3.9 Children under five years of age must be accompanied in the water at all times by a child care provider.

 3.10 Children who have not passed the swim test must have an adult within arm’s reach at all times while in the shallow side of the main pool.

 3.11 Children using floatation devices in the training tank must have an adult within arm’s reach at all times.
 No floatation devices are allowed in the main pool.

-3.12 At ten minutes before the hour, the lifeguards may call a break.
+3.12 At 10 minutes before the hour, the lifeguards may call a break.
 Everyone under the age of 16 must exit the water.

 3.13 Lap lanes are for lap swimming and instructional use only.
-Children must yield to adults in the deepest lane bordering the diving well.
+Circle swimming is encouraged when lanes are crowded.

-3.14 The following activities are prohibited: running, wrestling, dunking, spitting, horseplay, pushing others into the water, gum chewing, and distracting guards in the chair.
+3.14 Distracting and dangerous activities are prohibited, including but not limited to running, wrestling, dunking, spitting, horseplay, pushing others into the water, gum chewing, and distracting guards in the chair.

 3.15 Diving with hands and arms along the sides of the diver so that there is no protection for the head of the diver is strictly prohibited.

 3.16 No swimming is allowed in the diving area when the board is in use.